-Many of us reared in the greater Los Angeles area can become blasé about star sightings and what David Letterman has called “brushes with greatness.”
+Westwood’s Hidden Treasure: Many of us reared in the greater Los Angeles area can become blasé about star sightings and what David Letterman has called “brushes with greatness.”

-It is not so unusual to run across minor and even major celebrities from the world of entertainment in restaurants, bars, and random other places, especially if Hollywood, West Hollywood, Beverly Hills, and/or Santa Monica are in your sphere of activity.
+It is not unusual to run across minor and even major celebrities from the world of entertainment in restaurants, bars, and random other places, especially if Hollywood, West Hollywood, Beverly Hills, and/or Santa Monica are in your sphere of activity.

 You need not drive too far around Studio City, Culver City, or Hollywood itself without noticing a major motion picture studio or two, assorted television studios, and occasional sprawling cemeteries that are now the permanent home to many true legends of show biz.

-Traversing Hollywood and its environs you cannot be oblivious to the aggressive hawkers of maps to the homes of movie stars.
+Traversing Hollywood and its environs, you cannot be oblivious to the aggressive hawkers of maps to the homes of movie stars.
 But I think you will never notice an offer of a map to their gravesites.
 Well, why should there be?
 Aren’t they all now residing at either Hollywood Forever Cemetery on Santa Monica Blvd. in Hollywood, or Forest Lawn Memorial Park in the hills overlooking Burbank, or the handful of other very well-known and busy sites?

 No, they are not.
 Not all of them.
 Not even close.

-But nestled comfortably behind—appropriately enough–a popular movie theater at Wilshire Blvd. and Glendon Avenue, and effectively camouflaged by a number of imposing nearby office buildings, sits Pierce Brothers Westwood Village Memorial Park Cemetery, less than a football field in area, as secluded and quiet as the neighboring area is noisy and bustling.
+But nestled comfortably behind—appropriately enough–a popular movie theater at Wilshire Blvd. and Glendon Avenue, and effectively camouflaged by a number of imposing nearby office buildings, sits Pierce Brothers Westwood Village Memorial Park Cemetery, less than a football field in size, as secluded and quiet as the neighboring area is noisy and bustling.
 One simply drives in, parks for free, and wanders around.
 No rush.
 Few visitors.
 Just take your time and be ready to be astonished.

 With whom do you rub shoulders?
 Just Marilyn Monroe, Natalie Wood, Jack Lemmon, Walter Matthau, Billy Wilder, Merv Griffin, Farrah Fawcett, Peter Falk, John Cassavetes, Eva Gabor, Truman Capote, Bettie Page—and that’s just for starters.